- A disease of all the tissues of the diarthrodial synovial joint (note: freely moveable joints, such as the knee and shoulder)

 Hyaluronic Acid (HA) falls under the category of viscosupplementation.

-Hyaluronic Acid is found in the synovial joint and in OA patients, the level of HA is greatly diminished in molecular weight and concentration.
+Hyaluronic Acid is found in the synovial joint.
+In OA patients, the level of HA is greatly diminished in molecular weight and concentration.

 Viscosupplementation is the term used to indicate the administration of hayluronic acid into the synovial fluid to help regain the natural balance which has been lost in an OA joint.

 DualVis™ is a product containing 2 different Hyaluronic Acids in different concentrations for knee OA.
-DualVis™ is an innovative new product which has shown in a clinical trial to help patients experience less pain faster and better than other Hyaluronic Acid products.
+DualVis™ is an innovative product which has shown in clinical trials to help patients experience less pain more quickly and more effectively than other Hyaluronic Acid products.

 DualVis™ can be used for Grades 1, 2A and 2B knee OA.

-In our clinical trial, DualVis™ has shown to help patients by the 2nd injection, instead of the usual 3 injections required.
-DualVis™ patients also had a better global satisfaction compared to the patients on other products.
+In our clinical trial, DualVis™ has shown to help patients with only 2 injections, instead of the usual 3 injections required.
+DualVis™ patients reported more global satisfaction compared to the patients using other products.

-There has been no clinical evidence of the reformation of the cartilage layer found in the knee of OA patients.
-Although, it is proven that patients that use viscosupplementation may delay the progression of the disease.
+Although, it is proven that patients that use viscosupplementation may delay the progression of the disease, there has been no clinical evidence of the reformation of the cartilage layer found in the knee of OA patients.